Are purebred dogs inbred? Do inbred dogs suffer?

 The smaller the population, the more quickly the impact of genetic drift will be felt.

-In domestic dogs, even in larger populations, repeated matings between close relatives has long been accepted as normal and even desirable.
+In domestic dogs, repeated matings between close relatives has long been accepted as normal and even desirable.

 It even has its own name – line breeding